 - “You were sent the old paper version and there’s a new plastic version.”

-In fact, if you get a call from a suspicious phone number, do like money expert Clark Howard:
+In fact, if you get a call from a suspicious phone number, respond as money expert Clark Howard does:

 “If I don’t recognize the number as being from someone I know, I do not answer the call,” Clark says.